thestackcollective/front-end-curriculum/mentor-posse-info/general-info.md

 ### How do I schedule a meeting with my mentor?

-Your mentors all volunteer their time to offer you unconditional support while you're on the wild ride through Turing.
+Your mentors all volunteer their time to offer you unconditional support while you're on the wild ride through TheStackCollective.
 Remember that their time is just as valuable as yours and schedule pairing at LEAST 24-48 hours in advance (we acknowledge that exceptions happen).
 Your mentors should have updated availability in the spreadsheet referenced above.
 Ideally, you'll coordinate all of your pairing for the week on Mondays before class or after wrap up.

 ### What if I need to cancel or reschedule?